15 Best Cities in Turkey

 Accommodation: Where to Stay in Gaziantep

-Beeline here to visit the best museum in the country.
-The Museum of Anatolian Civilizations holds an unparalleled collection of artifacts from archaeological sites across the country, covering the Neolithic through to the Iron Age.
-If you want to understand the vast breadth of Turkey’s ancient history, this is the best place in the country.
+Beeline here to visit the excellent Museum of Anatolian Civilizations, which holds an unparalleled collection of artifacts from archaeological sites across the country.
+Exhibits range from the Neolithic through to the Iron Age.
+If you want to understand the vast breadth of Turkey's ancient history, this is the best place in the country.

 Accommodation: Where to Stay in Ankara

-Odunpazari is also where you’ll find Eskisehir’s newest attraction.
-The OMM (Odunpazari Modern Museum) art gallery holds a permanent collection of modern art, comprising sculpture and installations as well as paintings, and hosts temporary exhibitions of big names in the contemporary art scene.
-It’s the most important private art gallery outside of Istanbul.
+Odunpazarı is also where you'll find Eskişehir's newest attraction.
+The OMM (Odunpazarı Modern Museum) art gallery holds a permanent collection of modern art, comprising sculpture and installations as well as paintings, and hosts temporary exhibitions of big names in the contemporary art scene.
+It's the most important private art gallery outside of Istanbul.

 Accommodation: Where to Stay in Eskisehir